 - Recommended Courses

-The Boucher Institute is a post-graduate level naturopathic medical college.
-A university bachelor’s degree from a recognized post-secondary institution, or the equivalent, in any field is required for entry into the program.
+Boucher is a graduate level naturopathic medical college.
+A degree and no less than 90 credits overall from a recognized or authorized Canadian or a regionally accredited American post-secondary institution is required for entry into the program.

 Still Completing your Undergraduate Degree?